MahanZiyari/Kotlin-Exercises/hello-world/README.md

 - Write a function that returns the string "Hello, World!".
 - Run the test suite and make sure that it succeeds.
-- Submit your solution and check it at the website.

-If everything goes well, you will be ready to fetch your first real exercise.

-Since this is your first Kotlin exercise, we've included a detailed TUTORIAL.md file that guides you through your solution.
-Check it out for tips and assistance!

 ## Making the test suite pass